MIT-PSFC/disruption-py/docs/faq.md

+## Installation { .doc .doc-heading }

+### Issues with package versioning { .doc .doc-heading }
+If the machine that you are working on has an outdated version of python, you may be unable to install.

+#### On CMod { .doc .doc-heading }
+On the mfe workstations use mferws02 or mferws03

 ### How can I use disruption_py if I don't have access to the GitHub Repository? { .doc .doc-heading }
 If you are unable to access the GitHub repository you can manually install the package.
 Note that you may be installing an older version of DisruptionPy.